viki-sh/LOL-Analysis-/README.md

 |   2017 | 1507-1544 | LPL      | Invictus Gaming     | Blue   | Jayce   | Elise    | Malzahar | Kha'Zix    | Lee Sin | Singed  | Rengar  | LeBlanc    | Varus   | Tahm Kench |                     0 |                     1 |     1 |            0 |        0.49238  |       0.523126 |        1 |

 ## Univariate Analysis
 For our univariate analysis, lets look at the distribution of PGA across all games.
 Note that 0 means a team did not counter ban nor counter pick, whereas 10 meant they counter picked every single champ.

+<iframe
+  src="C:\LOL-Analysis-\assets\uni.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 There are no values of PGA over 8, because there is randomness to when picking and banning.
 The process usually goes as follows :

-- insert univariate

-- Both teams ban 5 champions each.
+- Both teams ban 5 champions each

-- Blue team will pick 1 champion
+- **Blue** team will pick 1 champion
-- Red team will pick 2 champions
+- **Red** team will pick 2 champions
-- Blue team will pick 2 champions
+- **Blue** team will pick 2 champions
-- Red team will pick 2 champions
+- **Red** team will pick 2 champions
-- Blue team will pick 2 champion
+- **Blue** team will pick 2 champion
-- Red team will pick 1 champion
+- **Red** team will pick 1 champion

-Note that it is done in this sense so that
-- each team has equal likelihood of picking a counter, there isnt a "blue team picks all" and then red team can counter every champion.
+This process ensures each team has equal likelihood of picking a counter; there isnt a "blue team picks all" and then the red team can counter every champion.
 As a result, it is very unlikely to have a PGA of 10, as it would insinuate a team choosing to play against their counter, which is not strategic.

 - insert second univariate

-Note that there are more teams with PGA.
-Meaning, most teams either counter picked the enemy or banned one of their counters. \nThis leads us to believe that players are considering the affect of counter matchups
+It seems that that there are more teams with PGA of at least 1, than none at all.
+Meaning, most teams either counter picked the enemy or banned one of their counters.
+This leads us to believe that players are considering the affect of counter matchups

 ## Multivariate Analysis